iobeatss/iobeats-player/DEV_WORKFLOW.md

-# 🎧 IO Beats Player — Development & Release Workflow
+# 🎧 iO Beats Player — Development & Release Workflow

-This document describes the standard workflow for versioning, changelogs, release notes, and publishing new versions of the IO Beats Player.
+This document describes the standard workflow for versioning, changelogs, release notes, and publishing new versions of the iO Beats Player.

 ---